All Episodes

 We have a government out of control, expanding rapidly.

-It doesn't matter to me who's running it, the theory that big government works is being shown to be untrue.
+The theory that big government works is being shown to be untrue.

-This is an opportunity for our side to start making one of its fundamental arguments, i.e., limited government.
+This is an opportunity for our side to start making one of its fundamental arguments, i.e. limited government.

-It's gonna destroy our system.
+It's going to destroy our system.

-The dollar, oil, insurance debt, all of this is government related.
+The dollar, oil, insurance debt, all of this is government-related.

-All these problems are government related.
+All these problems are government-related.

 I mean, look at this.